The Bankrate promise

 Balance transfer alternatives

-While a balance transfer can be a good option for whittling down your high-interest debts, it isn’t the only option.
-Here are four alternatives to balance transfers before applying for your new card:
+While a balance transfer can be a useful tool for whittling down high-interest debts, it isn’t the only option.
+Consider these four alternatives to balance transfers before applying for your new card:

 - Debt counseling.
-A nonprofit consumer credit counseling agency can go over your finances, working with you on setting up a monthly budget and coming up with solutions to ease your debt burden.
-One of those solutions might be a debt management plan.
-This type of plan is designed to pay off unsecured debts, such as credit cards, at lower interest rates.
-You make one monthly payment over a period of up to five years to erase the debt.
+A nonprofit consumer credit counseling agency can be a strong shoulder when assessing your finances, setting up a budget and coming up with solutions to ease your debt burden.
+One such solution may be a debt management plan designed to pay off unsecured debts — such as credit cards — at negotiated interest rates.

 - Debt relief.
-A for-profit debt relief company promises to negotiate with your creditors to decrease the amount of debt you owe (typically unsecured debts like credit cards).
-Personal finance experts warn that debt relief is a last resort due to the many drawbacks, such as high fees, possible scams and potentially serious damage to your credit score.
+A for-profit debt relief company promises to negotiate with your creditors to decrease the amount of debt you owe — typically unsecured debts like credit cards.
+The Consumer Finance Protection Bureau cautions debt relief programs as a last resort due to the possibility of finding yourself in a worse financial situation after sign-up.

 How to break the cycle if you’re on a second balance transfer

-Although doing multiple balance transfers might be a good approach to chipping away at high-interest debt, they also might be masking a deeper problem with your finances.
+Although multiple balance transfers might sound like a good approach to chipping away at high-interest debt, too many risks can mask a deeper problem with your finances.

 “You cannot borrow your way out of debt.
 Moving balances for better interest rates may be helpful temporarily, but it will not solve your debt challenges if you are dealing with too much overall debt,” Triggs says.

-Triggs recommends putting together (and sticking to) a plan to pay off your high-interest debts that may involve a balance transfer but doesn’t necessarily depend on it.
+Triggs recommends putting together — and sticking to — a plan to pay off your high-interest debts that can include a balance transfer without depending on it.

 “A consumer is never guaranteed the ability to open a new line of credit to transfer balances to.
 If the economy gets worse and credit tightens further, new lines of credit, especially for struggling consumers, may be harder to come by,” he says.